MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-migration-guide/secure-and-manage.md

 ## Replicate an Azure VM to another region with Site Recovery service

-The following steps outline the process to use Site Recovery service to replicate an Azure VM to another region (azure-to-azure):
+The following steps outline the process to use Site Recovery service to replicate an Azure VM to another region (Azure-to-Azure):

 >
 > [!TIP]